janelu9/Aml/README.md

 You can run
 ` spark-submit  aml.py`
 to get the payment chains seem like money laundering.
-The same 'batch_id' indicates these transactions belong to a complete chain.
-The field 'depth' indicates the length of the chain.
+Same 'batch_id' indicates these transactions belong to a complete chain.
+Field 'depth' indicates the length of the chain.

 ![image](https://user-images.githubusercontent.com/24219258/148644725-afb26de1-160e-4589-a035-3046a632b098.png)